 How to fix: Set header scope to “Row” or “Column” for simple table header, which will add scope attribute (<th scope=”row”> or <th scope=”col”) to associate header cells and data cells.

-There you have it, seven tips of how to use the Brightspace Accessibility Checker to improve your content accessibility.
 Additionally, you can use accessible HTML templates to create new pages to achieve a consistent look and feel while maintaining the accessibility.
 At D2L, we recognize the needs for non-developer friendly templates.
-Please stay tuned for an end user friendly HTML template to be available on the Community in the next few weeks.